(RUSSIA, 1856-1900 – continued)

-A few days after the coronation of Nicholas, a part of the continued celebration was the setting out of presents from the tsar – trinkets and such – at a field on the outskirts of Moscow.
-As the crowd surged toward the gifts over a thousand of them were trampled to death, the beginning of tragedy in the reign of Nicholas II.
+A few days after his coronation, as a part of the continued celebration, presents such as trinkets were made available to the public at a field on the outskirts of Moscow.
+As the crowd surged toward the gifts over a thousand of them were trampled to death, the beginning of tragedy for Nicholas' reign.

 The main interest of Nicholas was devotion to God and an undisturbed family life.
 He believed the Romanov claim that rule by the Romanov family was from and guided by the will of God.
-And, like his father, he too was the head of Russia's Eastern Orthodox Church.
-Under Nicholas II, Moscow was still seen as the new City of Constantine, the "Third Rome" (since the 15th century).
-At church services Nicholas II was described as "'The Most Devout."
-Those devoted to the Church and to Nicholas were to describe the Church as having reached its fullest development and power under Nicholas.
+Like his father he was the head of Russia's Eastern Orthodox Church.
+Under Nicholas II, Moscow was still seen as the new City of Constantine, the "Third Rome," as it had been since the 15th century.
+At church services Nicholas II was described as "'The Most Devout" and the Church as having reached its fullest development and power under Nicholas.

 Nicholas visited churches across his land, venerating saints, and where he appeared, devout Russians followed the custom of falling to their knees at the sight of him and his entourage – a moment of silence usually followed by roaring cheers.
 Those allowed close enough to him and allowed to address him would, on their knees, kiss his hand with fervent expressions of loyalty.

 Dissent was strongest among intellectuals with an anti-capitalist bent.
-And, among those wanting the overthrow of the monarchy, atheism was fervent.
-Fervor was a counter force also politically.
-Despite tsarist rule's hostility toward revolutionary activity, it was Russia that was producing the most revolutionaries – more so, for example, than was liberal Britain or the United States.
+And perhaps in part as a counterforce to the religious intensity connected with the monarchy, atheism was fervent among those opposed to tsarist rule.
+It was Russia that was producing the most revolutionaries – more so, for example, than was liberal Britain or the United States.

-In the Russia of tsar Nicholas II, the word student became synonymous with revolutionary.
+In Russia the word student became synonymous with revolutionary.
 Arguments among the revolutionaries were vociferous, including exiles, described by one author as follows:

-Russia's revolutionaries were divided between anarchists, narodniki and Marxists.
-The narodniks were anti-city, socialist and interested in organizing Russia's majority rural folks.
-The Marxists believed that industrialization and urbanization was in Russia's future and that socialism would follow more capitalist development.
+Russia's revolutionaries were divided between anarchists, Narodniki and Marxists.
+The Narodniks were anti-city, socialist and interested in organizing Russia's majority rural folks.
+The Marxists believed that industrialization and urbanization was in Russia's future and that socialism would follow more industrial and capitalist development.
 They saw Russia's village communes as decaying and peasants increasingly joining the urban poor.

-In 1900, Plekhanov began publishing the Socialist newspaper Iskra (spark) in collaboration with others.
-Among the others was a rising star among the Russian Marxists, Vladimir Ilyich Ulyanov, to be known to the world as V.I.
-Lenin.
+In 1900, Plekhanov would begin publishing the Socialist newspaper Iskra (spark) in collaboration with others.
+Among the others was a rising star among the Russian Marxists, Vladimir Ilyich Ulyanov, a former student who have suffered under tsarist rule, who was to be known to the world as Lenin.
 Lenin believed that a revolutionist party in Russia should be clandestine and limited to professional revolutionaries who could take their reasoning to common working folks rather than waiting for the "working class" to spontaneously develop an interest in socialist revolution.
-In 1903 he led a split among the Social Democrats, his group called the Bolsheviks.
+In 1903 he would lead a split among the Social Democrats, his group called the Bolsheviks.

-Capitalists continued to seek gains and workers to seek work, and Russia continued to advance technologically.
-The industrial sector of Russia's economy had begun booming in the mid-1880s – similar to the booms taking place in the West, including the United States.
-Russia's rail track, around 1,600 kilometers in 1860, was around 53,000 kilometers by the end of the century, when the great trans-Siberia railway, begun in 1892, was almost finished.
-From Moscow, the hub of Russia's rail lines, track extended to the Far East, westward to Warsaw and the Baltic Sea, north to St. Petersburg and to Archangel, south to the Black Sea, and southeast to the shore of the Caspian Sea and to Samarkand and the Afghan border.
+The industrial sector of Russia's economy began booming in the mid-1880s – similar to the booms taking place in the West, including the United States.
+Russia's rail track increased to around 53,000 kilometers by the end of the century.
+The trans-Siberia railway, begun in 1892, was then almost finished.
+From the hub of Russia's rail lines in Moscow, rail lines extended to the Far East, westward to Warsaw and the Baltic Sea, north to St. Petersburg and to Archangel, south to the Black Sea, and southeast to the shore of the Caspian Sea and to Samarkand and the Afghan border.

-Food production was keeping pace with population growth.
+And food production was keeping pace with population growth.
 Since 1860, farm production had been increasing at an annual rate of 1.5 to 1.9 percent per year – partly because of the increase in the area farmed.
-From the late 1860s to 1914 the number of horses in Russia rose by 38 percent and the number of cattle rose by 46 percent. [note]
+From the late 1860s to 1914 the number of horses in Russia would rise by 38 percent and the number of cattle by 46 percent. note87

 A History of Russia, by Nicholas V. Riasanovsky, Third Edition, Oxford University Press, 1977